Borgor-Chefs/CompTIA-Notes/interfaces/Cables/Fiber Optic Cables.md

 ![[Pasted image 20230322193854.png]]

 This type of cable only allows light to enter at a single angle.
-This can span for greate distances.
+This can span for greater distances.

 ### Multimode Fiber (MMF)